 If you are interested in working with Gender Equality Perth please get in touch.

-Read the project report here.
+Read the project report with artist's statement here.

 Host a hustings